dcousin3/superb/README.md

 ![](README_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

-Even better, the simulated scores can be illustrated using using a more elaborated layout, the `pointjitter` which, in addition to the mean and confidence interval, shows the raw data using jitter dots:
+Even better, the simulated scores can be illustrated using more elaborate layouts such as the `pointjitter` layout which, in addition to the mean and confidence interval, shows the raw data using jitter dots:

 ``` r
 superb( crange(score.1, score.6) ~ Difficulty,